yousty/event_store_client/README.md

 ### Running tests and development console

 You will have to install Docker first.
 It is needed to run EventStore DB.
-You can run EventStore DB with next command:
+You can run EventStore DB with this command:

 ```shell
 docker-compose -f docker-compose-cluster.yml up
 ```

-Now you can enter dev console by running `bin/console` or run tests by running `rspec` command.
+Now you can enter the dev console by running `bin/console` or run tests by running `rspec` command.

-### Publishing new version
+### Publishing a new version

 1. Push commit with updated `version.rb` file to the `release` branch.
 The new version will be automatically pushed to [rubygems](https://rubygems.org).
 2. Create release on github including change log.